Pneumatic tube

 A small number of pneumatic transportation systems were built for larger cargo, to compete with train and subway systems.
-However, they never gained popularity.
+However these systems never gained popularity.

 History

 Historical use

 Pneumatic transportation was invented by William Murdoch around 1799.
 Capsule pipelines were first used in the Victorian era, to transmit telegrams from telegraph stations to nearby buildings.
 The system is known as pneumatic dispatch.

 In 1854, Josiah Latimer Clark was issued a patent "for conveying letters or parcels between places by the pressure of air and vacuum".
 In 1853, he installed a 220 yd pneumatic system between the London Stock Exchange in Threadneedle Street, London, and the offices of the Electric Telegraph Company in Lothbury.
 The Electric Telegraph Company used the system to acquire stock prices and other financial information to pass to subscribers of their service over their telegraph wires.
-The advantage of the pneumatic system was that, without it, the company would have had to employ runners to carry messages between the two buildings, or else employ trained telegraph operators within the Stock Exchange.
-In the mid-1860s, the company installed similar systems to local stock exchanges in Liverpool, Birmingham, and Manchester.
-After the telegraphs were nationalised in Britain, the pneumatic system continued to be expanded under Post Office Telegraphs.
-That expansion was due to Joseph William Willmot (previously employed at the Electric & International Telegraph Company) improving Latimer-Clark's invention in 1870 with the "double sluice pneumatic valve" and, in 1880, the "intermediate signaller/quick break switch for pneumatic tubes", which dramatically speeded up the process, and made it possible for a number of carrier messages to be in the tube at any one time.
-By 1880, there were over 21 mi of tube in London.
-A tube was laid between the Aberdeen fish market office and the main post office, to facilitate the rapid sale of the very perishable commodity.
+This enabled much more rapid dissemination of information, as without the pneumatic system the company would have had to employ runners to carry messages between the two buildings, or else employ trained telegraph operators within the Stock Exchange.
+In the mid-1860s the company installed similar systems to local stock exchanges in Liverpool, Birmingham, and Manchester.
+After the telegraphs were nationalised in Britain the pneumatic system continued to be expanded under Post Office Telegraphs.
+That expansion was primarily driven by Joseph William Willmot (previously employed at the Electric & International Telegraph Company) improving Latimer-Clark's invention in 1870 with the "double sluice pneumatic valve", and in 1880 with the "intermediate signaller/quick break switch for pneumatic tubes", which dramatically sped up operations and made it possible for a number of carrier messages to be in the tube at any one time.
+By 1880 there were over 21 mi of tube in London.
+A tube was laid between the Aberdeen fish market office and the main post office to facilitate the rapid sale of the very perishable commodity.

-While they are commonly used for small parcels and documents, including cash carriers at banks or supermarkets, in the early 19th century, they were proposed for transport of heavy freight.
+While they are commonly used for small parcels and documents, including cash carriers at banks or supermarkets, in the early 19th century they were proposed for transport of heavy freight.
 It was once envisaged that networks of massive tubes might be used to transport people.

-Contemporary use
+Pneumatic tube systems in hospitals

-The technology is still used on a smaller scale.
-While its use for communicating information has been superseded by electronics, pneumatic tubes are widely used for transporting small objects, where convenience and speed in a local environment are important.
+Hospitals deploy PTS as part of broader automation strategies to handle rising patient volumes and throughput pressures in many settings, particularly those with aging populations and high admission rates.
+International indicators show heterogeneous trends—discharges fell in many OECD countries between 2011 and 2019, but rose substantially in others (e.g., Korea and Japan), and increased in large partner countries such as China—illustrating why capacity solutions like PTS are adopted to alleviate internal logistics bottlenecks.